 - although, very poor, this country is politically more stable than the ones around us.

-Please use this CONTACT FORM to reach Pastor Gervase Martin Masanja, the Founder and National Overseer of the Pentecostal Missionary Church (PMC) in Tanzania.
+Please use this CONTACT FORM to reach Pastor Gervase Martin Masanja, the Founder and National Overseer of the Pentecostal Free Will Baptist Church (PFWBC) in Tanzania.